Medical Grade Textiles FAQs

 Do you have capabilities for handling bioabsorbable implants?

 Yes.
-J-Pac is uniquely qualified to handle bioabsorbable implants.
+J-Pac Medical is uniquely qualified to handle bioabsorbable implants.
 We have low humidity cleanrooms for assembly and packaging and offer unique formats to minimize moisture exposure during the sterilization and transportation processes.

 What is a medical grade textile?